 The notation is another way to express vectors.
 It identifies the vector that points from the point A to the point B. The magnitude, which is the length of the vector, is then denoted .
 Using Pythagoras,

 See surds.
-The direction of the vector is the specific direction in which it points and not how far.
-It follows that you need both magnitude and direction to fully describe a vector when not given it as a column vector.
+The direction of the vector is the specific direction in which it points (and not how far) and can be described by an angle.
+In the diagram above, the angle is measured anti-clockwise relative to the horizontal (or x-axis) and is found using SOHCAHTOA: to 1 decimal place.
+The direction may also be indicated by an clockwise angle relative to the vertical (or y-axis), for example.
+You need both magnitude and direction to fully describe a vector when not given it as a column vector.

 Note that the vector points in the opposite direction to the vector .
 In fact, .
 These vectors have the same magnitude but they differ in direction by .
 See the examples below.